-The sponsor submitted a network meta-analysis (NMA) and a matching-adjusted indirect comparison (MAIC) for the indirect treatment comparison (ITC).
+The sponsor submitted an NMA and a MAIC for the ITC.
 The NMA assessed ACR20, ACR50, ACR70, MDA, PASI90, and safety outcomes at weeks 12 to 24, while the MAIC assessed ACR20, ACR50, ACR70, and MDA at week 52.
-Included trials were phase II to IV RCTs conducted in patients with adult-onset PsA treated with 1 drug from a set of specified interventions and dosing regimens that included IL-17is, IL-23is, and IL-12/23is (NMA and MAIC), as well as specific TNFis, cytotoxic T-lymphocyte protein 4 immunoglobulin (CTLAIg), JAKis, and PDE4is (NMA only).
+Included trials were phase II to IV RCTs conducted with patients with adult-onset PsA treated with 1 drug from a set of specified interventions and dosing regimens that included IL-17is, IL-23is, and IL-12/23is (NMA and MAIC), as well as specific TNFis, cytotoxic T-lymphocyte protein 4 immunoglobulin (CTLAIg), JAKis, and PDE4is (NMA only).